qbicsoftware/offer-manager-2-portlet/README.rst

 .. code-block: bash
 brew install --cask chromium

-Create the project with
+Run the project with

 .. code-block: bash
-mvn clean jetty:run
+mvn clean jetty:run -Denvironment=testing

-open the application through localhost:8080
+And open the application through localhost:8080.
+The system property `-Denvironment=testing` will enable to application to run in test mode and does not require a successful user role determination to access all the features.

 System setup
 ------------